• Home

 To decorate the cake, if you don’t have a piping bag you can use your icing spatula or butter knife or the back of a spoon to make swirls or marks all over.

-Once the cake is cut into, if there is extra, it’s best to cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge.
+Storing: Once the cake is cut into, cut the entire cake into slices, wrap each slice in foil and store in a zip top bag in the fridge for up to 2 days.

 When ready to eat, let the slices sit on the counter, in the foil for about an hour or until the cake is room temperature and soft.
+If desired, warm each unwrapped slice in the microwave for 5-10 seconds; be careful not to burn your mouth.

-If not eating all the extra slices the next day, take the slices wrapped in foil and in the zip top bag and freeze them.
+Freezing: If not eating all the extra slices within 2 days, wrap slices in foil, place in the zip top bag and freeze for up to 30 days.

 • Triple Chocolate Layer Cake Oozing with chocolate ganache.